UoB-COMSM0110/2024-group-3/README.md

 # Process

-Refer to our [process document](/docs/report/process.md) to see our:
+Refer to our [process document](/docs/report/process.md) to see an overview of our development process:
-- TODO: Add subcategories

 ---